Grimzentide/iRacing-Arduino-Pit-Board/Install Procedure.md

 5. Click browse and find the executable you downloaded and unzipped in [iAppStarter](http://www.fulhack.org/iappstarter/)
 6. Add the com port from step 3 in the arguments field and any other functions you desire
   * eg: arduinopitboard_v2.8.exe com7
-  * eg: arduinopitboard_v2.8.exe com7 -gallons
+  * eg: arduinopitboard_v2.8.exe com7 -g

 Example screenshot
 ![iAppStarter](http://i.imgur.com/C6O29zl.png)